-- Experiment 1 Installation of Python, Pandas and NumPy. - Experiment 2 Write a program to perform data gathering and preparation methods. - Experiment 3 Write a program to perform data wrangling techniques. - Experiment 4 Write a program to perform data cleaning operations. - Experiment 5 Create an application to visualize data using Python. - Experiment 6 Write a program to perform Exploratory analysis in Python using Pandas.

-Group B - Secure Software Design & Enterprise Computing

-- Experiment 7 Installation of administer network services (DNS/DHCP/Terminal Services/Clustering/Web/Email). - Experiment 8 Perform security testing and quality assurance of application using testing tools. - Experiment 9 Create application to produce, invoke, and compose web services using SOAP, WSDL and UDDI. - Experiment 10 Create application to implement and integrate the components of the target system using .NET / J2EE platforms adhering to service specifications - Experiment 11 Case study of DNS server, DHCP configuration. - Experiment 12 Case study of SQL injection attack.

-Group C - Computer Vision

-- Experiment 13 Installation of Python and OpenCV. - Experiment 14 Write a program to draw shapes and writing text on an image. - Experiment 15 Write a program for image segmentation using colour spaces in OpenCV and Python. - Experiment 16 Write a program for face detection in Python using a Webcam. - Experiment 17 Write a program to load a video and save a video in a different format. - Experiment 18 Write a program for face recognition in Python using a webcam.

-Group D - Human and Computer Interaction

-- Experiment 19 To understand the trouble of interacting with machines Redesign interfaces of home appliances. - Experiment 20 Write a program to design a system based on user centred approach. - Experiment 21 Write a program to design web user interface based on Gestalt Theory. - Experiment 22 Create application for speech recognition.
+Group A - Data rreparation and Analysis Experiment 1 Installation of Python, Pandas and NumPy.
+Experiment 2 Write a program to perform data gathering and preparation methods.
+Experiment 3 Write a program to perform data wrangling techniques.
+Experiment 4 Write a program to perform data cleaning operations.
+Experiment 5 Create an application to visualize data using Python.
+Experiment 6 Write a program to perform exploratory analysis in Python using Pandas.
+Group B - Cloud Computing and Applications Lab Experiment 7 Simulate cloud scenarios using CloudSim to study scalability, performance, and quality of service (QoS) aspects.
+Experiment 8 Explore data-center architectures and design a scalable and fault-tolerant infrastructure for cloud applications.
+Experiment 9 Simulate cloud scenarios using CloudSim to study security mechanisms and protocols.
+Experiment 10 Set up a private cloud environment using open-source solutions like OpenStack or Kubernetes to understand cloud architectures.
+Experiment 11 Implement a continuous integration and continuous deployment (CI/CD) pipeline for a cloud- based application.
+Experiment 12 Containerize an application using Docker and deploy it on a Kubernetes cluster for orchestration.
+Group C - Computer Vision Experiment 13 Installation of Python and OpenCV.
+Experiment 14 Write a program to draw shapes and writing text on an image.
+Experiment 15 Write a program for image segmentation using colour spaces in OpenCV and Python.
+Experiment 16 Write a program for face detection in Python using a Webcam.
+Experiment 17 Write a program to load a video and save a video in a different format.
+Experiment 18 Write a program for face recognition in Python using a webcam.
+Group D - Human Computer Interaction Experiment 19 To understand the trouble of interacting with machines - Redesign interfaces of home appliances.
+Experiment 20 Write a program to design a system based on user centred approach.
+Experiment 21 Write a program to design web user interface based on Gestalt Theory.
+Experiment 22 Create application for speech recognition.